DeepBrain-AI/docs/docs/aihuman/android-sdk/sample-project/with-google-dialogflow.md

 ```

 ## 2. Configuration of Chatbot.
-Configuration of Chatbot (DialogFlow wrapper class) is as follows.

-First, create a DialogFlow chatbot with the ChatbotFactory's static method (ChatbotFactory.createEnginebased(,)).
+First, create a DialogFlow chatbot with 'new DialogFlowChatbot()'.

 **Get the Dialogflow credential file.**